How to negotiate a pay rise

 Don’t be too stubborn when it comes to negotiation.
 If you’ve actually got your boss to a place where they’re keen to discuss an increase, that’s half the battle won – and you don’t want to shoot down that progress by being bull-headed.

-So perhaps start by looking outside your company and seeing what other businesses offer for a comparative role.
+So, perhaps start by looking outside your company and seeing what other businesses offer for a similar role.
 That way, you’ll have some bargaining power, and the chance to leverage your existing position.
-After all, if you could get better money elsewhere, why would you stay?

 Become a Gentleman’s Journal Member?